Bernhard Riemann

 Georg Friedrich Bernhard Riemann (/ˈriːmɑːn/; /de/; 17 September 1826 – 20 July 1866) was a German mathematician who made profound contributions to analysis, number theory, and differential geometry.
 In the field of real analysis, he is mostly known for the first rigorous formulation of the integral, the Riemann integral, and his work on Fourier series.
 His contributions to complex analysis include most notably the introduction of Riemann surfaces, breaking new ground in a natural, geometric treatment of complex analysis.
 His 1859 paper on the prime-counting function, containing the original statement of the Riemann hypothesis, is regarded as a foundational paper of analytic number theory.
 Through his pioneering contributions to differential geometry, Riemann laid the foundations of the mathematics of general relativity.
 He is considered by many to be one of the greatest mathematicians of all time.

+Biography

 Early years

 Riemann was born on 17 September 1826 in Breselenz, a village near Dannenberg in the Kingdom of Hanover.
 His father, Friedrich Bernhard Riemann, was a poor Lutheran pastor in Breselenz who fought in the Napoleonic Wars.
 His mother, Charlotte Ebell, died in 1846.
 Riemann was the second of six children.
 Riemann exhibited exceptional mathematical talent, such as calculation abilities, from an early age but suffered from timidity and a fear of speaking in public, and had frail health.